 This approach minimises the need for open surgery in women with benign breast disease and permits definitive one-stage surgery in women with malignant disease, through the agreement of the clinical findings of the clinician, radiologist and pathologist.
 Clear communication between disciplines is essential in providing triple assessment to patients.

-The Authority confirmed that the service had a clear operational procedure, patient pathway and documentation and communication process thereby ensuring an integrated approach for the delivery of triple assessment.
+The Authority confirmed that both the service at UCHG and the satellite SBD service at LGH had a clear operational procedure, patient pathway and documentation process thereby ensuring an integrated approach for the delivery of triple assessment.